Reporting of transactions made by persons discharging managerial responsibilities and persons closely associated with them in NTG's shares

 NTG Nordic Transport Group A/S CVR no. 12546106 (“NTG”) hereby announces in accordance with section 19 of Regulation (EU) No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse (market abuse regulation), to have received the following notification from persons discharging managerial responsibilities in NTG and persons closely associated with them in NTG's shares and other financial instruments linked thereto:

-Karen-Marie Katholm has on 2 December 2021 purchased 1,000 shares in NTG of nominally DKK 20 each at a price of DKK 441.5 per share.
+Jesper Mundt Andersen, a closely associated person to Karen-Marie Katholm, board member of NTG, has on 7 December 2021 purchased a total of 350 shares in NTG of nominally DKK 20 each at an average price of DKK 481.39 per share.
 Reference is made to the attached notification.

 Additional information